leo-vainio/go-learning/howToGo/interfaces.md

 	// The empty interface.
 The interface type that specifies zero methods.
 An empty interface
 	// can hold values of any type since every type implements at least zero methods.
 Empty
-	// interfaces are used by code that handles values of unknown type. var i interface{}
+	// interfaces are used by code that handles values of unknown type. any is an alias for
+	// the empty interface.
+	var i interface{}
+	var empty any
+	fmt.Printf("(%v, %T)\n", empty, empty)
 	fmt.Printf("(%v, %T)\n", i, i)
 	i = NewBufferedWriterCloser()
 	fmt.Printf("(%v, %T)\n", i, i)